polkadot-developers/knowledgebase/current/learn-substrate/off-chain-workers.md

 ## APIs

-Offchain workers have access to extended APIs for communicating with the external world:
+Off-chain workers have access to extended APIs for communicating with the external world:

 - Ability to submit transactions (either signed or unsigned) to the chain to publish computation results.